Regulatory Affairs: The IND, NDA, and Post-Marketing

-- Define the importance of incorporating regulatory strategy into the drug development plan
+- Evaluate the importance of incorporating regulatory strategy into the drug development plan

-- Recognize content and format requirements for INDs/NDAs
+- Identify content and format requirements for INDs and NDAs

-- Cite the requirements for submitting INDs/NDAs and amendments and supplements
+- Outline the requirements for submitting INDs, NDAs, amendments, and NDA supplements

-- Identify the FDA review processes for evaluating INDs/NDAs
+- Explain the FDA review processes for evaluating INDs and NDAs

 - Define NDA post-approval responsibilities and requirements